 There are a variety of concerns that an employer may have regarding marijuana and how it may affect the workplace.
-Legalization efforts across the country have led to increased usage by persons who may not know fully about pot’s detrimental effects to their own health and safety, as well of that of their family, friends, or co-workers; or they choose to ignore the warnings.
+Legalization efforts across the country have led to increased usage by persons who may not know fully about pot’s detrimental effects to their health and safety as well as that of their family, friends, or co-workers; or they choose to ignore the warnings.

 Studies have shown that marijuana, like other illicit drugs and alcohol, adversely impacts the workplace, even when employees limit their abuse of the drug to their off-work hours.
 Employers can positively affect this problem by having a well-written drug-free workplace policy, along with education and drug-testing, that is consistently promoted and fairly applied in accordance with the laws of the state.

 WSJ | Matt Grossman | May 26, 2021 The coronavirus pandemic shook up the U.S. employment picture last year, but one trend persisted: a rising share of workers who test…Read More

 Marijuana is finding its way into more than just brownies these days.
 Fueled by the wave of states that have approved legalized marijuana, new industries and products have emerged that…Read More

 The biggest issue for states is that marijuana remains a federally scheduled, illicit drug.
 Federal legalization of marijuana would virtually eliminate all employer protection in hiring.Read More